cwavedave/cwavedave/README.md

 - 🤔  -  I’m looking for help with Machine Learning
 - 💬  -  Ask me about: Freelancing, Web Design & Development, Python
 - 📫  -  How to reach me: david@creativewavelength.co.uk
 - ⚡ -  Little about me: I'm from Northern Ireland.
-My educational background is in Interactive Media
+My educational background is in Interactive Media.
+- 💻 - I have been self employed now for several years, designing WordPress Websites for clients.
+Prior to that I worked in eCommerce & as an Analyst at a market research company

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cwavedave&layout=compact)](https://github.com/cwavedave/github-readme-stats)